fenago/intro-ruby/lab_guides/Lab_9.md

 `lambda`, and we also discovered how a subtle difference can help avoid confusion and bugs.

-In the next chapter, we will be learning more about metaprogramming in Ruby.
+In the next lab, we will be learning more about metaprogramming in Ruby.